- How do I know if my student is on track to graduate? How can I get in contact with an adviser?

 These three centers are an academic resource for students living in residence halls.
-They provide residents with complimentary access to computers, printers, scanners and the Internet; and space for studying and holding review sessions.
-Student staff are available to provide computer-related help and tutoring, and to help residents set up their personal computers for ResNet access.
+They provide residents with complimentary access to computers, printers, scanners and the Internet as well as space for studying and holding review sessions.
+Student staff are available to provide computer-related help and tutoring and to help residents set up their personal computers for ResNet access.

 - Where can my student learn how to use the library catalogs and databases?

-- My student has a disability or temporary injury, what services does UC Davis offer to accomodate him or her?
+- My student has a disability or temporary injury.
+What services does UC Davis offer to accommodate him or her?

 160 South Silo (530) 752-3184 voice (530) 752-6833 TTY email@example.com